Harsh07-bit/Harsh07-bit/README.md

 # Hi there 👋, I'm Harshh

 I'm a **Data Analyst** passionate about turning raw data into actionable insights.
-I love working with **SQL, Python, Power BI, and Excel** to solve real-world business problems and automate workflows.
+I love working with and have hands on experienced with **SQL, Python, Power BI, and Excel** to solve real-world business problems and automate workflows.

 ---